-ET 03268 INTRODUCTION TO BIOETHICS: 3 hrs.
-CHRISTIAN PERSPECTIVES
+ET 03268 Introduction to Bioethics: Christian Perspectives (3 hrs.)

 This course draws upon the fields of Bioethics and theology to address such issues as genetic determinism vs. human freedom, cloning and the quality and sanctity of life, and other ethical issues raised by the Human Genome Project.
 Students will have the opportunity to develop a theological and spiritual grounding for responding to the world, human nature, and the ethics of responsibility.
 Prerequisite: ET 20000.